mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 As soon as I saw the screenshots, I closed the contract and reported the fraud to Upwork.
 Lizzie saw the contract end but was not privy to any of my comments about her.

 The next day, Lizzie messaged me asking why I closed the contract.
-She made no mention of the unusual hours she billed me, but she attached a Word document containing the reports I had assigned to her.
+She made no mention of the unusual hours she billed me, but she attached a Word document containing my three completed reports.

 This was her report on whether Coca-Cola is compatible with the keto diet: